Master Builder of the Year | National 2016, 2019. 2023 (Safety) | Victoria 2016, 2017, 2019 | ACT 2025

 Profile

-In 1995, Melbourne was appointed host city for the Australian Grand Prix, and Kane was subsequently awarded the contract to deliver the new Pit Buildings and associated temporary structures.
-This project represented a new scale and complexity of delivery and marked the beginning of a long-standing relationship with the Australian Grand Prix Corporation.
+In 1995, following Melbourne’s appointment as host city for the Australian Grand Prix, Kane was awarded the contract to deliver the new Pit Buildings and associated temporary structures.
+This landmark project introduced a new scale of complexity to Kane’s portfolio and marked the beginning of an enduring relationship with the Australian Grand Prix Corporation.

 Profile